knpuniversity/blog/composer-require.rst

-Update your Docs for "composer require", then celebrate with a Sandwich
+Update your Docs for "composer require", then Celebrate with a Sandwich
 =======================================================================

 Pretty much every package manager works the same: run the executable (``apt-get``),